-Full effort: striving for excellence through daily discipline
+- Full effort: Striving for excellence through daily discipline (give your best).

-Respect for self and others: treating others the way we want to be treated (Wilk stresses sportsmanship)
+- Respect for self and others: Treating others the way we want to be treated (Golden rule).

-It sounds pretty simple – let go of things you can’t control, focus on things you can.
-Try hard, stay upbeat, and be nice.
+It sounds pretty simple: see the good, work hard, and be nice.
+Let go of things you can’t control, focus on things you can.

 Effort.
 Full effort is at the heart of Carol Dweck’s work on growth mindset, encouraging people to “believe that abilities can be developed through dedication and hard work.”